 BAYKO Retail Packaging

-Not surprisingly, little pre-war BAYKO packaging has survived, so much has to be deduced from precious little.
+Not too surprisingly, comparatively little pre-war BAYKO packaging has survived through the years, so much has to be deduced from precious little information.

 Pre-war spares packaging